 I agree, which, of course, leaves us with the question of ‘Do we really want more of these characters and their stories?’
 Of course, the answer is yes, we need to have a televised counterpart to the comics-based movies we enjoy in a world desperately in need of more good quality genre TV.
 I prefer outer space adventures, but that is a conversation for another time.

 The series lasted three seasons and was on between 2015-2018 and featured Charlie Cox as Matt Murdock / Daredevil, a blind lawyer-by-day who fights crime as a masked vigilante by night.
 Deborah Ann Woll, Elden Henson, Rosario Dawson, Vincent D’Onofrio, and others.
-The series portrayed a refreshingly grim, gritty, and grounded more adult noir sort of reality with writing that matched.
+The series portrayed a refreshingly grim, gritty, and grounded more adult noir reality with writing that matched.
 I really enjoyed Cox’s interpretation of the character and most of the casts’ efforts.
-It was great series, and something like it should be regularly featured on TV.
+It was great series, and television should regularly feature something like this series.

 I always liked Daredevil as a character but never thought about why really until now.
-His origin story is a close cousin to that of Spider-man. and The Hulk, too, for that matter, a spin-off of the classic exposure to atomic materials having unexpected effects story.
+His origin story is a close cousin to Spider-man.
+The Hulk, too, is a spin-off of the classic exposure to atomic materials with unexpected effects.
 Also, he was different and unique.
-He’s an easy to relate to genuine underdog that overcomes what would normally be a debilitating handicap and turns it into an advantage.
+He’s easy to relate to a genuine underdog that overcomes what would normally be a debilitating handicap and turns it into an advantage.
 Like that other more famous vigilante, he disavows the use of guns and deals out justice with his fists and nothing else.

 Matt Murdock is a well-crafted character that invites comparison with another vigilante whose favorite color is black.
 His working-class origins added appeal and go a long way towards defining who and what he becomes.
 Unlike that other guy, he doesn’t have a collection of fancy expensive gadgets or an endless supply of explosives to use when things get tough.